reportportal/client-javascript/README.md

 - The buffer payload exceeds `batchPayloadLimit` bytes
 - `finishLaunch` is called (all buffered logs are flushed before finishing)

+Failed batch requests are automatically retried up to `batchRetryCount` times with a delay of `batchRetryDelay` milliseconds between attempts.
+If all retries fail, an error is logged and the batch is discarded.

 ```javascript
 const rpClient = new RPClient({
     apiKey: 'your_api_key',